Recent Blog Articles

 Anger in youth

-Most research that links anger and heart disease focuses on mature men, but scientists at Johns Hopkins looked to see if anger in young adulthood was associated with heart disease in maturity.
-The subjects were 1,055 male medical students.
-Researchers tracked the men for an average of 36 years.
-Even after risk factors were taken into account, anger in young adulthood emerged as a predictor of premature heart disease.
+Most research that links anger and heart disease focuses on mature men, who are vulnerable because of their age, regardless of anger or other cardiac risk factors.
+But scientists at Johns Hopkins looked back to the years 1948–1964 to see if anger in young adulthood was associated with heart disease in maturity.
+The subjects were 1,055 men who volunteered for the Johns Hopkins Precursors Study as medical students.
+Each man answered questions on a personality test that rated anger, and each underwent a comprehensive medical exam.
+Researchers tracked the men for an average of 36 years, during which time they evaluated family history, body weight, smoking, drinking, blood pressure, cholesterol, blood sugar, and depression.
+Even after these risk factors were taken into account, however, anger in young adulthood emerged as a predictor of premature heart disease.
 Compared with their peers, the angriest medical students were six times more likely to suffer heart attacks by 55 and three times more likely to develop any form of cardiovascular disease.

 How does hostility harm the heart?
 Like other forms of stress, anger triggers a surge in adrenaline, the stress hormone that boosts the blood pressure and pulse rate, increasing the heart's workload and multiplying its need for oxygen.
-Adrenaline can also provoke abnormal heart rhythms.
+Adrenaline can also provoke abnormal heart rhythms, including potentially lethal ventricular arrhythmias.
 In addition, the hormone activates platelets, the tiny blood cells that trigger blood clots that can block arteries narrowed by the cholesterol-laden plaques of atherosclerosis.
 High levels of anger can even provoke spasm in a coronary artery, which results in the additional narrowing of a partially blocked blood vessel.

 What to do